2 COUNTRIES, 2 KINDS OF DUMPLINGS, 1 DRIVE FOR INNOVATION

 MAIN PRIZES

-Every other participating Team also gets the chance to participate in the business delegation program, may be invited to some of the business meetings, and can attend the Smart City Summit & Expo.
+Every other participating Team also got the chance to participate in the business delegation program, was invited to some of the business meetings, and attended the Smart City Summit & Expo.

 Mitch Yang